Robinlovelace/cycle-hire-inclusive/README.md

 use between small areas (Output Areas, with around 100 households each) with high and low income levels as a proxy for equity (limitations of this methodology are discussed in the penultimate section).
-The research questions are:

-> Since the LCHS scheme was expanded in 2014, has the geographic
+The research questions are, since the LCHS scheme was expanded in 2014:

-> distribution of docking stations and usage become more equal, and has
+  - Has the geographic distribution of docking stations and usage become more equal?
-> the uptake of use at docking stations in low income areas exceeded
+  - Has the uptake of use at docking stations in low income areas increased at a greater rate than for the scheme overall?
-> growth in the scheme
-overall?

 <!-- * Network of docking stations is reasonably dense -- neighbouring docking stations located no more than 300m from one another. -->